Norton Farm (Higgs, Lower Farm, Arkell's Farm, The Elms)

 In the Manor of Bishops Norton Court Rolls from 21 December 1591 we find that Richard Higgs had cut down two elm trees at Bradley Hey and at Bradley Crosse for which he was ‘amerced’ – [‘A discretionary penalty or fine imposed on an offender at the discretion of the court of his or her lord, as opposed to a statutory fine’; OED].

-Working back from 1807, in the 1796 Land Tax returns we find a property owned by Thos Prothers that was occupied by William Church, and for which he paid £11.
+In the 1796 Land Tax returns we find a property owned by Thos Paytherus that was occupied by William Church, and for which he paid £11.
 Later documents, see below, suggest that this was referring to what is now Norton Farm.
 The returns from 1789 record the same arrangement but neither Paytherus or Church are named in 1783.

 It appears that the Church’s leased the farm from Paytherus until 1801.
 On 19, 28 and 31 May a number of letters and memorandum were signed by Hester Church widow of Norton, William Church yeoman of Norton, Thomas Church yeoman of Hampen, and Thomas Paytherus surgeon of Ross, Hereford, to transfer the assignment of this lease to Jonathan Arkell, the younger, yeoman of Barnwood.
 Once again the farm was to take on the name of a tenant and for a short time after became known as ‘Arkells Farm’.

-Thomas Paytherus retained Norton Farm until 1816, when it was acquired by Edward Webb and returned to his Bishop’s Norton manor estate.
+At the time the Inclosure Act reached Norton in 1806 the property was still owned by Thomas Paytherus who retained Norton Farm until 1816, when it was acquired by Edward Webb and returned to his Bishop’s Norton manor estate.

 Jonathan and Giles Arkell, brothers, had been farming at Norton Farm which was known as Arkell’s Farm from the early 1800s.
 On 15 May 1815 Jonathan, then a 40 year old widower and farmer of Norton, swore an allegation to marry Frances Allen, a 30 year old spinster of Norton, at St Mary’s.
 Jonathan had a number of children from his previous marriage amongst which was son Henry.
 The ‘Terrier and valuation of the messuages, lands, and other hereditaments liable to poor rate in the parish of Norton’ dating from 1838 records that Part of Plot No 165, Cold Elm, was a house and garden, 0-1-12 in area, apparently owned by Fanny Arkell let to Henry Arkell, her son.
 The same Arkells also seem to have owned neighbouring Plots 166 and 167 from 1809.
 The description of this property would match the location of what became Norton Villa and maybe the Arkells had the house built on land that had already belonged to them ?